-Before coming to Edinburgh, I was a lecturer in Division of Interdisciplinary Arts and Sciences at The City College of New York, where I developed and ran the City Lab, a digital collaboration that brought faculty together to develop and highlight digital resources and support for writing, research, communication.
+Before coming to Edinburgh, I was a lecturer at The City College of New York, where I developed and ran The City Lab @ The Center for Worker Education.

-Here is a list of upcoming events and talks: https://karengregoryphd.wordpress.com/
+Here is a list of upcoming talks: https://karengregoryphd.wordpress.com/

 Gregory, K. 2018.
 "The Future of Work."
 Public Services International Congress.
 Geneva, Switzerland. http://congress.world-psi.org/karen-gregory-talks-about-the-negatives-and-positives-of-computer-platform-capitalism/